 In February we took a Partners Yoga class: Take time to spend with your significant other in a new way by doing yoga together!
 This Valentine's Day, Yoga Quest will offer a partneryoga class for all levels of experience which will allow you to explore the poses in a dynamic way with a partner.
 Partner poses are a great way to deepen your communication with someone and also an amazing way to expand your practice.
 This class was fun and we laughed a lot.
 Honestly there are a lot of poses that work best if the two partners are about the same size and same height and my husband and I are neither!
 For one pose, I was supposed to lay on my back on his back and I slid right off, like he was a human slide.
 We laughed.
 There was live music, a big crowd in the room made for a festive experience, and they had an organic wine tasting afterward so all-in-all it was a fun evening.

 |yoga mat bags handcrafted|

 just for us by Gayle

 made us great bags for carrying our mats this year too (thanks Gayle!!).

 - I'd like to maintain my consistency and continue to practice yoga twice a week.

 - I'd like to try some new studios (both here at home and when we're traveling).
-A good start to trying new places, on my birthday (Friday) Chris and I are meeting some friends for Gentle Breath and Flow with Emily.
+A good start to trying new places, on my birthday (Friday) we are meeting some friends for Gentle Breath and Flow with Emily.
 Reconnect with body, mind, and spirit through a gentle series of postures amid relaxing music and flickering candles.
 Release tension with slow, deep stretches and a concluding yoga nidra guided relaxation at Namaste and then to dinner afterward.
 I'm pretty excited about that.

 - One of the things I wanted to try and didn't in 2013 was outdoor yoga so hopefully I can find some opportunities for that in 2014.
 Yoga on the beach anyone?